$0 Iran → Australia Skilled Migration Guide — Quick-Start Checklist

 Using unregistered exchanges.
 As noted above, this is the highest-risk scenario for an otherwise legitimate payment.

-None of these flags result in automatic visa refusal.
-They result in an AUSTRAC review that pauses your application while the DHA waits for the source-of-funds investigation to clear.
-That pause can last weeks to months.
-The practical cost is not the money — it is the time in an application that is already subject to 12-30 months of ASIO security vetting.
+None of these flags results in automatic visa refusal.
+They may lead to additional source-of-funds review or delay.
+The practical cost is not the money — it is the time in an application that may already involve complex security vetting.

 The Source-of-Funds Documentation You Should Prepare